linkeddatacenter/bigapi/README.md

 ![logo](http://linkeddata.center/resources/v4/logo/Logo-colori-trasp_oriz-640x220.png)

 # Perceive Its Beauty, Acknowledge Its Grace
-**BIGAPI** is an architectural design pattern and template that simplifies communication and documentation of software architectures.
-It is tailored for modern, data-centric, cloud-native applications, aligning with best practices recommended by the W3C consortium.
+**BIGAPI** is a design pattern that simplifies communication and documentation of software architectures.
+It is tailored for data-centric, cloud-native applications, aligning with best practices recommended by the W3C.

 BIGAPI helps software development teams in two key areas:
 1. **Initial Design:** Providing a structured approach to describe software architecture during early development phases.
 2. **Retrospective Documentation:** Simplifying the process of documenting existing codebases.

-The framework enables teams to create "code maps" at varying levels of detail, catering to different perspectives and use cases.
+The template enables teams to create "code maps" at varying levels of detail, catering to different perspectives and use cases.
 By streamlining documentation and leveraging established best practices, BIGAPI enhances collaboration and understanding across diverse technologies and development methodologies.
 It is an invaluable resource for teams building modern applications.

 ### Purpose